remiges-tech/Keycloak-SPIs/README.md

 You can automatically load the provider in keycloak by putting the `keycloak-broadside-spi-1.0.1.jar` to the directory `${KEYCLOAK_HOME}/providers/`
 Also place all the dependencies from above steps inlcuding JARs and geoip database on the same path

-## Configuring and Using the SPI - Using Keycloak's user management function
-If you want to use Custom User table then [go here](#configuring-and-using-the-spi-using-custom-table)

 The new SPI fits in the registration flow of keycloaks registration.